๐ŸฌHonors Algebra II

 Continuous Compound Interest

-• A=PertA = Pe^{rt} emerges when interest compounds continuously—this is the theoretical maximum growth for a given rate
+• A=PertA = Pe^{rt} emerges when interest compounds continuously.
+This gives the theoretical maximum growth for a given rate.

-• The number ee isn't arbitrary; it's the natural base that makes calculus work smoothly with exponential functions
+• The number ee isn't arbitrary.
+It's the natural base that arises from the limit of increasingly frequent compounding, and it makes calculus with exponential functions work cleanly.

-• Comparison to discrete compounding: continuous always yields slightly more, but the difference shrinks as nn increases
+• Compared to discrete compounding, continuous always yields slightly more, but the difference shrinks as nn increases.
+That's why n=12n = 12 and n=365n = 365 give results close to erte^{rt}.

 Population Growth Model

-• Ideal conditions assumption means unlimited resources—real populations eventually hit carrying capacity limits
+• Ideal conditions assumption means unlimited resources.
+Real populations eventually hit carrying capacity limits, so this model works best for short-term or early-stage growth.

 Decay Models: Growth in Reverse

 Exponential decay uses the same principles but with a base between 0 and 1.
-When the growth rate is negative, quantities shrink instead of expand.
+When the growth factor is less than 1, quantities shrink instead of expand.

 Half-Life Decay Model